 If you have questions or need advice, please do not hesitate to contact the hotline of the State Health Office at 0711-904-39555 (on working days between 9 am and 4 pm).

-In the case of suspected Sars-CoV-2 symptoms, employees are requested to stay at home or, if suspected symptoms occur during work, go home immediately and inform their family doctor.
+In the case of suspected symptoms of COVID-19, employees should stay at home or, if symptoms occur while working, go home immediately and inform their family doctor.

 In case of suspected Covid-19 symptoms – What to do until the test result is known, and afterwards